Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Introduction

+The experimental realization of these topologically polarized Maxwell lattices remains a challenge.
+The existence of non-trivial zero modes requires finely-tuned joints that eliminate friction and bending stiffness, which can be realized using pin-jointed truss structures for planar configurations~\cite{chen2014nonlinear,rocklin2017transformable}.
+In contrast, \emph{structural} realizations, such as those fabricated via additive manufacturing, feature structural elements whose kinematics exhibit additional interactions that over-constrain Maxwell geometries.
+While this implies that such structural Maxwell lattices cannot possess zero modes, the boundary modes predicted for ideal Maxwell lattices migrate to finite frequencies.
+For example, Ref.~\cite{ma2018edge} investigates a topologically polarized, structural kagome lattice realized via waterjet cutting of a polymer sheet and experimentally demonstrates a combined edge- and frequency-selectivity of the mechanical response.
+Importantly, heuristic theoretical models show that this polarization can vanish when the joints become too stiff, thereby leading to bulk wave propagation at all frequencies~\cite{stenull2019signatures}.

-Although the in-plane, topologically polarized modes of two-dimensional Maxwell lattices are well understood, fundamental questions remain about the mechanics of two-dimensional Maxwell lattices embedded in three-dimensional space.
-Flexural modes dominate the low-energy mechanical response of thin plates due to the relative scaling of their bending and stretching moduli~\cite{landau1986theory}.
+Moreover, although the in-plane, topologically polarized modes of two-dimensional Maxwell lattices are well understood, fundamental questions remain about the mechanics of two-dimensional Maxwell lattices embedded in three-dimensional space.
+This is the scenario of thin plate-like structures, in which flexural modes dominate the low-energy mechanical response due to the relative scaling of their bending and stretching moduli~\cite{landau1986theory}.
 This feature can be manipulated for the deployment and transformation of mechanical structures by programming particular flexural modes into the sheet, such as the rigid folding modes of origami metamaterials~\cite{santangelo2017extreme,santangelo2020theory,dieleman2020jigsaw}.
-However, triangulated origami, which lies at the Maxwell point, possesses a hidden symmetry that prohibits its topological polarization~\cite{mcinerney2020hidden}.
+However, triangulated origami, which lies at the Maxwell point, possesses a hidden symmetry that pairs edge modes on opposite sides of the sheet, thereby preventing its topological polarization~\cite{mcinerney2020hidden}.
 While this hidden symmetry can be broken by introducing an equal number of quadrilateral faces and holes~\cite{finbow2012rigidity}, thereby yielding topologically polarized Maxwell kirigami~\cite{chen2016topological}, these quadrilateral faces exhibit additional low-energy modes, due to bending of the faces~\cite{schenk2011origami,filipov2017bar}, which are not necessarily localized.
+Furthermore, such topologically polarized Maxwell kirigami sheets are challenging to realize experimentally and their large design space makes it difficult to characterize polarized geometries analytically.
+Thus, the state of the art suggests that the simultaneous topological polarization of in-plane and out-of-plane edge modes remains an important question, both theoretically and experimentally.